Agent Health Model

 Objective

-Agent Health measures how well an agent is performing within an evaluation window.
+Agent Health measures how well an Agent is performing within an evaluation window.

-The model evaluates multiple aspects of an agent and converts each into a normalized score between 0 and 1, where:
+The model evaluates multiple aspects of an Agent and converts each into a normalized score between 0 and 1, where:

 Evaluation Window